maciejmikosik/testory/doc/documentation.md

       }
     }), list).get(0);

-If you stub a mock to return object incompatible with method return type, or throw throwable incompatible with method signature, you will get `TestoryException` upon invocation.
+If you stub a mock to return object incompatible with method return type, or throw throwable incompatible with method signature, you will get `ProxyException` upon invocation.

 You can restub already stubbed invocation, because most recent stubbing takes precedence over earlier one.
 Newly created mock is already stubbed for convenience.